wishtree-nrao/climatebox/wp-content/plugins/easy-wp-smtp/readme.txt

 == Changelog ==

-= 1.4.6 =
-* Fixed a typo in the description of a settings option.

 = 1.4.5 =
 * Made another change to the debug logging functionality to only output the email header (instead of the full email).